jbostoen/itop-jb-powershell/readme.md

 * `Set-iTopExtensionReleaseInfo`: sets iTop extension release info (in "extensions" folder defined in the environment)
 * `Start-iTopCron`: starts iTop cron jobs

+## Installing

+Hint: you can make sure this module is always loaded by default.

+- [ ] Enter `$env:PSModulePath` to see from which directories PowerShell tries to load modules.
+- [ ] Unzip the `.psm1` and `.psd` files in this folder.
+- [ ] Open a new PowerShell console window.

 ## Configuration example

-"default" is the name of the default environment and should always be included.
+"default" is the name of the default **environment** and should always be included.
-You can add more environments by adding a 'environment-name.json' file in **%UserProfile%\Documents\WindowsPowerShell\Modules\iTop\environments**
+You can add more environments by adding an '**<environment-name>**.json' file in `%UserProfile%\Documents\WindowsPowerShell\Modules\iTop\environments`

 **API settings** are useful in all cases.
 All other settings are primarily when you have iTop installed on the same machine as where you are running the PowerShell module on.

+**Variables**: any key you define here, can be used as a variable (%name%) in the other parts of the configuration.
+Strings only for now.

 ```
 {